Suite 1300

 Coding Accuracy Audit

-Tooth-type code distribution review, retreatment documentation assessment, and radiograph attachment compliance baseline.
+Tooth-type code distribution review, retreatment documentation, radiograph compliance baseline.

 System Integration